Refined enumerations of alternating sign triangles: A refined enumeration of AS-trapezoids

 \begin{ex} Let $A,B,C$ be the $(4,4)$-AS-trapezoids defined as below.
-The columns with labels less than or equal to $0$ and the columns with labels greater than or equal to $l=4$ are identical for $A,B,C$.
-The free columns are marked in blue and green.
+The columns with labels less than or equal to $0$ and the columns with labels greater than or equal to $l=4$ are identical for $A,B$ and $C$.
+The free columns are marked in red and green.

 The free columns of $A$ and $C$ are